 Putting together a dependable lettings policy

 In order to let out a space, a school needs to create a lettings policy with terms and conditions.
 These outline the requirements that must be adhered to by anyone hiring a space and include key information for any would-be hirers.
-Designing a detailed and all-encompassing policy minimises risk and helps to ensure that any bookings have minimum impact on normal school life.
+Designing a detailed and all-encompassing policy minimizes risk and helps to ensure that any bookings have minimum impact on normal school life.

 One way in which schools can protect their spaces from any incidents is to insist that customers pay a deposit before booking a space.
 They may also use their lettings policy to require that all their customers hold public liability insurance as this further protects the school from any incidents.
 In addition, In addition, a school lettings policy should provide up to date contact details for whomever is responsible for bookings.